Last updated

 Local travel tips for the Central Coast

-- Choose your base strategically: Terrigal for maximum dining and activity options, Killcare for luxury and quiet, Ettalong for budget and family focus, Avoca for surfing and relaxed beachy vibes, Norah Head for coastal quiet.
+- Choose your base strategically: Terrigal for a range of accommodation, dining and activity options, Killcare for luxury and quiet, Ettalong for budget and family focus, Avoca for surfing and relaxed beachy vibes, Norah Head for coastal quiet.

-- Book summer accommodation early: 1-2 months ahead for summer weekends and school holidays, less critical for shoulder seasons
+- Book summer accommodation early: 1-2 months ahead for summer weekends and school holidays.
+This is less critical for shoulder seasons.

-- The Skillion is essential: Even if staying elsewhere, make time for Terrigal’s iconic headland walk
+- The Skillion is essential: Even if you are staying elsewhere, we’d recommend making time for Terrigal’s iconic headland walk.

-- Bells at Killcare requires advance planning: Book weeks ahead for weekends, months for Saturday nights – it’s worth the planning
+- Bells at Killcare requires advance planning: Book weeks ahead for weekends, particularly Saturday nights.

-- Pack for variable weather: Ocean breezes can be cool even on warm days – bring layers
+- Pack for variable weather: Ocean breezes can be cool even on warm days so be sure to bring layers.